ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 Typically used as a first layer in a neural network which is optimized to transform the input in an effort to maximize
 ### Gradient Clipping
 Capping the value that the gradient is allowed to be.
 This is typically used in an effort to avoid exploding gradients.
 However, initialization techniques are favored
+### Generative Adversarial Networks
+Also GANs, take advantage of a concept called adversial min max.
+The generator generates fake data and tries to minimize a particular loss function and the dscriminator tries to correctly identify fake data from real data in an effort to maximize a partciular loss function.
+### Mode Collapse
+A challenge of training GANs in which the generator data which successfully confuses the discriminator and so the generator exploits this vulnerability and only produces that particular data over and over.
+A way to mitigate this is to force the generator to see responses from the discriminator multiple timesteps ahead.
+One such method is called an Unrolled Gain